lbrenman/fusion-ai-chat-conversation-api/README.md

 * Uses OAuth 2 API front end security and extracts the client id from the jwt token.
 This client id is used to restrict converations to specific client ids
 * Implements prompt and response Guardrail check for AI goverenace

-A sample web app can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app)
+A sample web app can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app).
+It uses client credentials (client id and secret) to authenticate.

+Another sample web app can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app-authcodepkce).
+It uses authorization with PKCE to authenticate users.

 Besides the API, the project also includes a cron job integration that can purge old conversations if activated.